edgelesssys/constellation/rfc/update-api.md

     - CLI versions
     - Kubernetes versions

-The folowing HTTP endpoints are available:
+The following HTTP endpoints are available:

-- `GET /constellation/v1/updates/latest/` contains files showing the latest version available
+- `GET /constellation/v1/updates/<stream>/latest/` contains files showing the latest version available
     - `image.json` contains the latest image version
     - `microservice.json` contains the latest microservice version
     - `cli.json` contains the latest cli version
     - `kubernetes.json` contains the latest supported version of Kubernetes
-- `GET /constellation/v1/updates/major/<major-version>/` contains files with version information for this major version
+- `GET /constellation/v1/updates/<stream>/major/<major-version>/` contains files with version information for this major version
     - `image.json` contains a list of all minor image versions that belong to a major version
     - `microservice.json` contains a list of all minor microservice versions that belong to a major version
     - `cli.json` contains a list of all minor cli versions that belong to a major version
     - `kubernetes.json` contains a list of all supported minor version of Kubernetes that belong to a major version
-- `GET /constellation/v1/updates/minor/<minor-version>/` contains files with version information for this minor version
+- `GET /constellation/v1/updates/<stream>/minor/<minor-version>/` contains files with version information for this minor version
     - `image.json` contains a list of all patch image versions that belong to a minor version
     - `microservice.json` contains a list of all patch microservice versions that belong to a minor version
     - `cli.json` contains a list of all patch cli versions that belong to a minor version
     - `kubernetes.json` contains a list of all supported patch version of Kubernetes that belong to a minor version

+`stream` is used to distinguish between different release streams.
+For example, `stable` and `beta` could be two different streams.
+Currently, only `stable` is supported.
+The parameter exists to allow for future expansion.

 ## Examples